Skip over navigation

 Definition:

-Student skills are assessed in English Language Arts (ELA) in grades 3 through 8.
-The number reported is the number of students scoring at or above proficiency.
+Student skills are assessed in English Language Arts (ELA) in grades 3 through 4.
+The number reported is the number of students scoring at or above proficiency (level 3 or higher).
 The percent reported is the number of students meeting proficiency divided by the number of student tested, multiplied by 100.

 Significance: